mohammedfuta2000/mohammedfuta2000/README.md

 -->

 ### About Me
-Cloud Engineer seeking new opportunities, studied KNUST.I want a deeper understanding of the applications I support and use. to this end i have recently taken up contributing to open-source projects.
-With a  focus on Golang, with plans to explore JavaScript, Python, and Rust in the future.
+Cloud Engineer seeking new opportunities, studied at KNUST.
+My goal?
+To dive deep into the applications I support and use.
+To this end I have taken up contributing to open-source projects.
+With a focus on Golang, with future plans to explore JavaScript, Python, and Rust.

 ### Experience
 🧑🏻‍💻 Devops Engineer at [6senseev](https://6sensehq.com)</br>